 Babies are often excited to start using a fork and spoon independently around 10 to 12 months old.
 (Learn more about how to help your bub use utensils.)

 Small, soft finger foods that are chopped, mashed, or ground.
 Finger foods can include bananas, ripe pear, steamed apple, sweet potato, avocado, egg, yogurt, and soft or mashed vegetables.

 When you give meat, make sure it is minced finely…meat is a common cause of choking.

 Usually, cow’s milk is introduced around 12 months.
 It’s best to use full fat, organic, grass-fed milk.

 Which foods should you avoid giving to your baby in the first year?

-As exciting as it might be to introduce your little foodie to all of your faves, there are some foods that are not safe for Baby’s plate…no matter how ready your kiddo seems.
+As exciting as it might be to introduce your little foodie to all of your faves, there are some foods that are not safe for your baby’s plate…no matter how ready your kiddo seems.
 Those foods include:

-- Honey—it can carry a nasty form of food poisoning called botulism that can cause temporary paralysis…even death.
+Honey: The sweet stuff can carry a nasty form of food poisoning called botulism that can cause temporary paralysis…even death.
 You should not introduce honey to your baby until they’re a year old.

-- Easy-to-choke-on foods, such as hard candy, ice cubes, hotdogs, whole grapes, dried fruits (such as raisins or dried cranberries), hard vegetables (such as raw carrot sticks or stringy celery stalks), popcorn, corn chips, seeds, and nuts.
-Nuts are a particularly serious cause of choking.
-It’s wise to avoid them until 3 to 4 years of age.
+Choking hazards: Easy-to-choke-on foods, such as hard candy, ice cubes, hotdogs, whole grapes, dried fruits (such as raisins or dried cranberries), hard vegetables (such as raw carrot sticks or stringy celery stalks), popcorn, corn chips, seeds, and nuts.
+It’s wise to avoid these until 3 to 4 years of age.